Annex A: Guidelines on company security officer and alternate company security officer responsibilities

 All clearance holders must report known or suspected security incidents to the CSO.
 If the CSO believes a security breach has taken place, they are responsible for:

-Records should be kept by the organization for a period of 2 years following the incident and are subject to inspection by the PSPC’s CSP field industrial security officer (FISO).
+Records should be kept by the organization for a period of 2 years following the incident and are subject to inspection by the CSP field industrial security officer (FISO).

-Find out information for Reporting security incidents and changes in circumstances and behaviours.
+Learn more about Reporting security incidents and changes in circumstances and behaviours.

 Note